 Fasting also promotes the release of human growth hormone, one of your body’s vital resources for repairs while you’re asleep.

-Start by playing around with different protocols and observe what happens to your REM, deep sleep, and resting heart rate.
+Start by experimenting with different protocols and observe what happens to your REM, deep sleep, and resting heart rate in your Oura App.